-Rosie O’Donnell Calls Trump, ‘Mentally Unstable’ , Tells Americans They Have Three Weeks To Stop Him [Video]
+Rosie O’Donnell Calls Trump ‘Mentally Unstable,’ Tells Americans They Have Three Weeks To Stop Him [Video]

 — FOX & friends (@foxandfriends) January 2, 2017

 “They got angrier and angrier.
-Donald jumped up and pulled a tape recorder out of the pocket of his suit and declared ‘I’ve got all this on tape.”
+Donald jumped up and pulled a tape recorder out of the pocket of his suit and declared ‘I’ve got all this on tape.'”

 When Hurt’s publishers refused to print the book, Hurt bought the rights and started selling it as an Amazon Kindle book.
 The book went on sale around the same time that Trump bagged the presidential nomination of the Republican Party.

 The book was a hotcake, selling around $115 per copy.
-Used copies were a rarity and someone that offered his own copy for sale was asking $1,872.21 for it.
+Used copies were a rarity, and someone who offered his own copy for sale was asking $1,872.21 for it.
 The 64-year-old author spent close to three years writing the biography about Donald Trump.
 The conclusion of the book was that the 70-year-old politician was morally and intellectually unfit to be president of the United States.

 HARRY HURT WRITES A HIT JOB PIECE ABOUT TRUMP AND THINKS HE IS GOING TO BE WELCOME WITH OPEN ARMS TO GOLF..GTFOH ???????? https://t.co/Y6sqlnNx8V